jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Limit Enforcement:** When retry limits are reached, the system proceeds to the finalizer with failure attribution.

 **Retry Patterns:**
-- **Immediate Retry:** Simple retry without delays for repeated failures.
+- **Immediate Retry:** Simple retry without delays for repeated critic rejections.
-- **Graceful Retry Failure:** If retries are exhausted, the system returns a graceful failure message with specific agent attribution.
+- **Graceful Critic Rejection Failure:** If retries are exhausted, the system returns a graceful failure message with specific agent attribution.

 **Required Diagrams**:
 - **Retry Logic Architecture Diagram** - Agent-specific retry configuration and management